-- 6.8.
-Donated goods must be measured at their fair value - 6.9.
-When there is no direct evidence of fair value for an equivalent item, a value may be derived from: - · the cost of the item to the donor; or - in the case of goods that are expected to be sold, the estimated resale value after deducting the cost to sell the goods. - 6.10.
-The terms of a donation may require the charity to make on-going use of the donated item, so preventing its sale.
+- 7.8.
+Donated goods must be measured at their fair value, unless it is impractical to measure reliably the fair value of donated item(s). - 7.9.6.9.
+When there is no direct evidence of fair value for an equivalent item, a value may be derived from: - the cost of the item to the donor; or - in the case of goods that are expected to be sold, the estimated resale value after deducting the cost to sell the goods. - 7.10.
+If it is impractical to measure the fair value of goods donated for resale or if the costs of valuation outweigh the benefit to users of the accounts and the charity of this information, the donated goods must then be recognised when they are sold. - 7.11.6.10.
+The terms of a gift-donation may require the charity to make on-going use of the donated item, so preventing its sale.
 In such instances, there may be costs involved in removing such a restriction before the asset could be sold.
-This would be reflected in a lower assessment of the fair value amount than if the use of that asset was not restricted. - 6.11.
-The value of any stock of goods donated for distribution to beneficiaries held by the charity at the balance sheet date is the fair value of those goods at the time of their receipt by the charity.
-If the goods are held for free distribution or for distribution at a nominal amount, the carrying amount must be the lower of fair value adjusted for any loss of service potential and replacement cost.
-Replacement cost is the cost that would be incurred if the charity was to replace the service potential of the donated goods at its own expense in the most economic manner.
+This would be reflected in a lower assessment of the fair value amount than if the use of that asset was not so-restricted.

+7.12.6.11.
+The cost value of any stock of goods donated for distribution to beneficiaries held by the charity at the balance sheet date is deemed to be the fair value of those giftsgoods- at the time of their receipt by the charity.
+If the goods are held are to be distributed freelyfor free distribution or for distribution at a nominal considerationamount, then the carrying amount should must be subsequently adjusted to reflect the lower of deemed costfair value adjusted for any loss of service potential and replacement cost.
+Where rReplacement cost is the economic cost that would be incurred if the charity was to replace the service potential of the donated goods at its own expense in the most economic manner.